haileytapia/portfolio/index.md

 ## Contact me

 I _could_ direct you to the top of this page for my contact information, but that wouldn't be very user friendly, would it?
-(Pretend **Back to top** below doesn't exist.)
+(Pretend the **Back to top** link below doesn't exist.)

 Here, save yourself the journey to my [email](mailto:haileytapia@knights.ucf.edu) and [LinkedIn](https://www.linkedin.com/in/haileytapia/).